Frequently Asked Questions

 It can take several days for forms to be uploaded to your checklist.
 We date-stamp every piece we receive, so even if it takes a few days to check in, we know when you submitted it.

 - How do I obtain an academic reference/recommendation?

-Carefully read the instructions in your MyCUAbroad or study abroad organization application about the reference requirements.
+Carefully read the instructions in your MyCUAbroad or education abroad organization application about the reference requirements.
 Several weeks before the application deadline, ask a professorm instructor or graduate-level TA if s/he is willing to complete an e-recommendation form for you.
 Once s/he has agreed, log in to MyCUAbroad and either:

 - Request the e-recommendation by clicking on “Request E-Recommendation” and following the prompts to enter their contact information, or

 - Enter the person’s contact information under “Academic Reference Contact Information so that we can contact them should a recommendation be required.

 - Can I ask my academic advisor or work supervisor to complete the reference form?

 Usually no. For almost all programs, references MUST come from a graduate TA or faculty member who has taught you in a college course, either at CU Boulder or another institution.
 References that come from an advisor or supervisor will be considered supplementary and will not count as a required reference.

 The exception to this is if you are applying to an ISA internship or other select internship programs.
 In these cased, your reference should come from an employer or advisor.

 - I've never taken a college-level language course.
 How do I submit my required language evaluation?